MarcoIeni/release-plz/website/docs/github/token.md

 ## Events that trigger workflows

-To trigger workflows after `release-plz release` runs, you can further trigger workflows on the following ways:
+You can further trigger workflows after `release-plz release` runs, in the following ways:

 - When a GitHub release is published: